pedrokpp/discord-token-grabber/README.md

 ## TODO
 - [x] Send it to a Discord Webhook
 - [x] Executable that generates automatically token grabber with webhook URL and OUTPUTNAME provided
-- [ ] Check if user has go installed when using the generator
+- [x] Check if user has go installed when using the generator
+- [ ] Beautify webhook message
 - [ ] Get more information about the target